 Certificate of Excellence

-2024 Winner
+2026 Winner

 Skip to content

-Nusa Dua (“two islands” in English) was developed as a purpose-built tourism resort in the 1970s and 1980s by the Indonesian government in collaboration with international and local organisations.
+Nusa Dua (“two islands” in English) was developed as a purpose-built tourism resort in the 1970s and 1980s by the Indonesian government, in collaboration with international and local organisations.

 Nusa Dua islands and views of Black Stone and Mushroom Rock surf spots

-Nusa Dua surf spot information
+A guide to every Nusa Dua surf spot

 Nikko

-The effect of the jetty is to reduce the size of the surfing area.
-Previously Nikko was a very long flawless white sand beach that offered a huge area to surf.
-Now the surfing area has been reduced considerably, but the nature of the wave in the smaller area is very much the same.
-Nikko is a fast right hander that barrels and works best at mid to high tide.
+The jetty reduced the size of the surfing area.
+Previously, Nikko was a very long, flawless white-sand beach with a huge area to surf; now the area is much smaller, but the nature of the wave is much the same.
+Nikko is a fast right-hander that barrels and works best at mid to high tide.
+Not many people surf it since the jetty was built, as the popular view is that the wave is ruined.
+It is still a good-quality wave, but for advanced surfers only, due to its speed and power, and many goofy-footers find it breaks too fast.

-Geger left
+Geger Left

-Geger left is a low tide wave that has become popular recently.
-It works up until mid tide but at high tide the water is too deep for the wave to break.
-It is not suitable for beginner surfers due to the strong current and the distance the wave breaks from the shoreline.
-The end section has a bowl that looks like a Mentawais type wave.
-This bowling of the wave is caused by the deep water channel – the wave moves at different speeds due to the different depths.
-When the surf is small, the end section is suitable for intermediate surfers as the wave fattens out in the deep water channel at the end of the wave.
-It’s a short ride but fun and an easy paddle back out in the channel if you make it to the end of the wave.
-The better your surfing ability, the deeper you can take off and still make the wave.
+Geger Left is a low-tide wave that has become popular recently.
+It works up until mid-tide, but at high tide the water is too deep for the wave to break.
+It is not suitable for beginners, due to the strong current and the distance it breaks from shore.
+The end section has a bowl that looks like a Mentawais-type wave, caused by the deep-water channel, where the wave moves at different speeds over the different depths.
+When the surf is small, the end section suits intermediate surfers, as the wave fattens in the deep-water channel.
+It is a short ride but fun, with an easy paddle back out in the channel if you make it to the end.
+The better your surfing, the deeper you can take off and still make the wave.

 Geger Left surf spot

-For the paddle out to the break, it’s best to follow the coastline to the south before starting to paddle i.e. take a circuitous route out to the break.
-Remember to save some energy for the paddle back in, as the current is working against you, and can be a long hard paddle at mid-high tide.
-Best to head directly towards land coming in, and ideally get a big whitewater wave to push you some of the way towards shore.
+Further north up the reef, towards Geger Right, there are various fast, shifty peaks.
+On big days these are for advanced surfers only.
+The wave will occasionally barrel and there are some fun sections, but generally it is a short ride that will always close out.
+For the paddle out, it is best to follow the coastline to the south before starting to paddle, taking a circuitous route to the break.
+Save energy for the paddle back, as the current works against you and can be a long, hard slog at mid-to-high tide.
+Head directly for land coming in, and ideally catch a whitewater wave to push you part of the way.

-Geger right
+Geger Right

 Boat taking surfers to Geger Right